Do Go On - 397 - Aviator Charles Kingsford Smith

 Yeah.

-This was when it was really taking off, this sort of stuff.
+this was when it was really taking off this sort of stuff.

 It was the 20s as well.

-I already can't quite remember if this came before or just after,
+And, yeah, it's funny, I already can't quite remember if this came before or just after,

 but it was around the exact same time, I think.